Florida Registered Agent

 This is where the Private Florida LLC structure is critical.

-When you hire Florida Registered Agent LLC, we are legally allowed to list our registered office address as your principal address on your formation document.
+When you hire Florida Registered Agent LLC, we are legally allowed to list our Florida business address as your principal address on your formation document.
 Your address is then kept from the public record.

 We will also form two LLCs, not one.
-In Florida, at least one member is required to sign an annual report each year.
-By forming two LLCs, we will establish that each Florida LLC owns the other.
-Thus, they are “members” with the right to sign annual reports.
+In Florida, at least one member or manager is required to sign an annual report each year (depending on if your LLC is member-managed or manager-managed).
+By forming two manager-managed LLCs, we will establish that each Florida LLC manages the other.

-When LLC One files an annual report, it will list LLC Two as the member, and vice versa.
+When LLC One files its Florida annual report, it will list LLC Two as the manager, and vice versa.
 Your name is now never placed into the public record.

 Yes.
-There is nothing illegal about one company owning another.
+There is nothing illegal about one company managing another company.
 This happens everyday.
-Holding companies are, in fact, very common.

-No. You need a registered agent in Florida, because a registered agent can list their registered office address as your principal address.
+No. You need hire us to be your registered agent in Florida, because we can list our Florida business address as the address of your principal office.